 - Show respect and courtesy to all students, staff, families, and school visitors.
-This includes respecting individual differences, cultural diversity, and the property of others. - Foster ongoing, positive relationships with all students and families - Create a safe and caring school climate that maximizes learning. - Welcome families to be engaged in the learning process both in the classroom and at home. - Create, monitor, and assess a schoolwide management system. - Welcome parents/guardians as valued partners in their child's learning.
-This includes creating opportunities for regular, twoway communication and active participation at problem-solving meetings by accommodating schedules and meeting language needs. - Review the SSBIH with students, staff, and parents at the beginning of each school year and revisit it as necessary throughout the year. - Guide the School-Based Leadership Team and Student Support and Intervention Team in using and reviewing schoolwide behavior data and evaluating the effectiveness of behavioral interventions.
-This includes monitoring data to identify and address disparities. - Ensure that all school staff meet the expectations outlined in the section entitled "Teacher/Staff Rights and Responsibilities." - Support staff in implementing appropriate behavior interventions. - Apply the SSBIH in a fair, equitable, and consistent manner and accurately record inappropriate student behavior and interventions and disciplinary responses following the established protocol. - Follow procedures for student removals from the learning environment. - Notify parents immediately if a student's inappropriate behavior results in an out-of-school suspension. - Notify parents, in a timely manner, of an inappropriate behavior and the response, if there is not an out-of-school suspension. - Respect the right of students to maintain personal privacy.
-Personal belongings may be searched only if the principal has a reasonable suspicion that the student possesses evidence of a crime, stolen goods, drugs, weapons, or other illegal or prohibited items (JCBE policy). - Respond promptly on reports of bullying as required by JCBE policy. - Ensure that accurate and complete data-entry procedures are being followed and ensure that collection, monitoring, and evaluation systems are utilized at the school level.
-This includes using disaggregated data to allocate resources to support student behavior as well as evaluating program and staff effectiveness.
+This includes respecting individual differences, cultural diversity, and the property of others. - Intentionally implement race-conscious interventions in an effort to reduce disproportional behavior outcomes for students.
+Have plans for monitoring and evaluation. - Foster ongoing, positive relationships with all students and families. - Create a safe and caring school climate that maximizes learning. - Welcome families to be engaged in the learning process bothin the classroom and at home. - Create, monitor, and assess a schoolwide management system. - Welcome parents/guardians as valued partners in their child's learning.
+This includes creating opportunities for regular, two- way communication and active participation at problem-solvingmeetings by accommodating schedules and meeting language needs. - Review the SSBIH with students, staff, and parents at the beginning of each school year and revisit it as necessary throughout the year. - Guide the School-Based Leadership Team and Student Supportand Intervention Team in using and reviewing schoolwide behavior data and evaluating the effectiveness of behavioral interventions.
+This includes monitoring data to identify and address disparities. - Ensure that all school staff meet the expectations outlined in the section entitled "Teacher/Staff Rights and Responsibilities." - Support staff in implementing appropriate behavior interventions. - Apply the SSBIH in a fair, equitable, and consistent manner and accurately record inappropriate student behavior and interventions and disciplinary responses consequences following the established protocol. - Follow procedures for student removals from the learning environment. - Notify parents immediately if a student's inappropriate behavior results in an out-of-school suspension. - Notify parents, in a timely manner, of an inappropriate behaviorand the response-consequence, if there is not an out-of-school suspension. - Respect the right of students to maintain personal privacy.
+Personal belongings may be searched only if the principal has areasonable suspicion that the student possesses evidence of a crime, stolen goods, drugs, weapons, or other illegal or prohibited items (JCBE policy). - Respond promptly on reports of bullying as required by JCBEpolicy. - Ensure that accurate and complete data-entry procedures are being followed and ensure that collection, monitoring, and evaluation systems are utilized at the school level.
+This includesusing disaggregated data to allocate resources to support student behavior as well as evaluating program and staff effectiveness.